KazuhideMimura/yolov5-ichthyolith/readme.md

 2022/5/10: released

 ## todo
-- update val.py for 2nd classification model
+- find some images where FPs can be reduced using 2nd models